hashcube/doc/native/android-setup.md

 ## Overview

 Testing your game on your cellphone for the first time is an exhilerating affair full of nail-biting anticipation.
-The process of getting there for Android devices has been stream-lined for you in the Hashcube DevKit.
+The process of getting there for Android devices has been stream-lined for you in the Game Closure DevKit.

 This guide is mainly for Linux or OSX.
 To install on Windows please follow the [Windows install guide](../guide/windows-guide.html) first.